Fullmeals.

 Step 8: Perform Final Tempering (Tadka)

 In a separate small pan (tadka pan), heat 2 teaspoons of ghee (or oil) over medium heat.
 Once the ghee is hot, add 0.25 teaspoon of mustard seeds.
 Let them splutter.
 Then add 0.25 teaspoon of cumin seeds and 3-4 dry red chilies.
 Finally, add a few more curry leaves (5-6 leaves) and let them sizzle.
-Immediately transfer this hot, sizzling tempering into the simmering Sambar Dal.
+Immediately transfer this hot, sizzling into the Sambar Dal.

 Step 9: Garnish and Serve

-Stir the tempering into the dal.
+Stir the into the dal.
 Garnish with 2 tablespoons of freshly chopped coriander leaves.
 Your Sambar Dal is now ready to be served.
 It can be stored in portions in the fridge for about 4-5 days or frozen for longer storage.

 Pro Tips